zachoj10/muse_api/README.md

 ## Querying Output
 - The script saves a copy of the resulting database to `muse_jobs.duckdb`.
 - I used [DBeaver](https://dbeaver.io) to connect to the database and write queries against it
+- See query for sample problem in `query.sql`

 ### Database Schema
 - Two tables are defined